kosev/android-inapp-billing/README.md

 # Android In-app Billing API Version 3
-Improved version of Google's in app purchase helper classes.
+Improved version of Google's in-app purchase helper classes.
 All concurrency problems have been eliminated.
-Consuming purchases is still not supported.
+In-app products and subscriptions are supported, but consuming is still not.

 ## Installation
 In your project level build.gradle: